 I read GOLDEN CHILD toward the beginning of the year and I’ve been thinking about it ever since.
 Not only did I love the Trinidadian ambiance, but the ending blew me away.
 More thoughts here.

 DEPT. OF SPECULATION by Jenny Offill

 Offill’s writing feels so raw and real, and I fell in love with DEPT. OF SPECULATION.
 It’s short and sweet, thought-provoking and honest; an all-together fascinating character study.
 More thoughts here.

 Tayari Jones’ AN AMERICAN MARRIAGE took me by surprise: while reading I found it a tad slow, but in the end I absolutely fell in love with the story and the message that Jones shares with her readers.
 More thoughts here.

-Of course, there are a few more books that I enjoyed this year–THE GIRLS, DAISY JONES & THE SIX, THE IMMORTALISTS, and TRICK MIRROR, for some–but the six above are the most memorable, the absolute standouts.
+Of course, there are more books that I enjoyed this year, but the seven above are the most memorable, the absolute standouts.
 Cheers to 2020!